6 benefici per la salute del nuoto

 What are the benefits of swimming?

-Dr Deborah Lee di Farmacia Online Dr Fox explains the benefits of swimming and how it's a fantastic form of aerobic exercise that works various areas of the body.
+Dr Deborah Lee of Dr Fox Online Pharmacy explains that swimming is a fantastic form of aerobic exercise, engaging various areas of the body.

-"Aerobic exercise involves using large muscle groups.
-It stresses the cardiorespiratory system (heart and lungs) to provide sufficient oxygen to exercising muscles.
-Taking part in regular aerobic exercise has been shown to be protective against the development of malattie cardiache, diabete, e cancro."
+Lei dice: "Aerobic exercise involves using large muscle groups.
+It stresses the heart and lungs (cardiorespiratory system) to provide sufficient oxygen to exercising muscles.
+Taking part in regular aerobic exercise has been shown to be protective against the development of malattie cardiache, diabete, and cancro."

 A gentle form of exercise that works various body parts